acaruso7/Order-Book-Trade-Classification/README.md

 # Order-Book-Trade-Classification
-Binary classification models to predict trade order execution
+Stacked ensemble model to predict trade success or failure in dark pools (binary classification)